dart-lang/pana/lib/src/api_analysis/README.md

 *Analysis* consists of `<process-number>` concurrent child processes of the `lower-bounds` command running in parallel.
 The standard output and standard error streams produced by these processes are saved as text files in the `<log-path>` directory.
 If a package takes over 10 minutes to analyse, the `lower-bounds` process is killed.

-`<cache-path>` must point to a directory where http requests to `https://pub.dev/api/packages/PACKAGE_NAME` will be cached, (where `PACKAGE_NAME` is the name of any eligible package).
+If `--cache=<path>` is not provided, a temporary folder is created automatically in the system temp directory and deleted after *analysis* exits.
 In an effort to make the results consistent (the parent `lower-bounds-batch` process can take several hours), this cache is populated before any child `lower-bounds` processes are started.

 ## Hacking on API analysis